 The University of Tartu Museum, which introduces the history of science and university education, operates there.
-In addition to the museum, there is also the Toompood store, and visitors can also go to the cathedral’s towers, which offer beautiful views.
+In addition to the museum, there is also the Toompood store, and visitors can also go to the cathedral’s spires, which offer beautiful views.

 National Register of Cultural Monuments.